andricDu/PowerSet/README.md

 This program provides an extended version of a HashSet called PoweredHashSet.
 It contains the method getPowerSet which computes the power set of its elements, and returns the power set as another PoweredHashSet.

-Went with this implementation as it provides a general solution that can provide the ability of reading and writing serialized sets to and from file without the need to limit the typing of said sets.

 This program can take following type of files:

 * ser files.
 Serialized java objects.
 In this case, HashSets.